Selective Reviews of Bandit Problems in AI via a Statistical View: Concentration Inequalities

-The advantage of the {Chernoff's} inequality lies in its ability to achieve exponentially decaying tail probabilities.
-It is considerably sharper, yielding exponential decay as deviations increase.
-This exponential decay makes the Chernoff bound highly effective for studying rare events in sums of independent r.v.s, especially in applications like bandit algorithms, large deviations analysis, and theoretical computer science.
-In 1963, Hoeffding systematically derived \(O(e^{-a^2})\)-decay tail probabilities for the sum of independent r.v.s. \begin{lemma}[Hoeffding’s inequality for bounded r.v.s, Theorem 2 in \cite{doi:10.1080/01621459.1963.10500830}] Let $\{X_i\}_{i=1}^{n}$ be independent r.v.s satisfying the bounded condition $a_i \leq X_i \leq b_i$.
-Then:
+The advantage of Chernoff's inequality lies in its ability to provide exponentially decaying tail probabilities, making it considerably sharper as deviations increase.
+This property is particularly valuable in scenarios involving rare events, such as analyzing sums of independent random variables.
+Its exponential decay rate makes Chernoff's inequality a powerful tool in applications like bandit algorithms.
+As a concrete example, in~1963, Hoeffding introduced a concentration inequality for sums of independent bounded r.v.s., achieving \(O(e^{-a^2})\)-decay. \begin{Lemma}[Hoeffding's inequality, Theorem 2 in~\cite{doi:10.1080/01621459.1963.10500830}] Let $\{X_i\}_{i=1}^{n}$ be independent r.v.s satisfying the bounded condition $a_i \leq X_i \leq b_i$.
+Then,

+\end{Lemma} For applications, Hoeffding's inequality can be used to construct confidence intervals (CIs) for the probability of heads in coin-tossing~problems.